-- (1) A recipient may provide a certification that all laborers and mechanics employed by contractors and subcontractors are paid prevailing wages as determined by the U.S. Secretary of Labor in accordance with subchapter IV of chapter 31 of title 40, United States Code (commonly known as the "Davis-Bacon Act").
-Prevailing wages may be found at www.sam.gov. - (2) A recipient may provide certification by the appropriate State entity that for the relevant project, all laborers and mechanics employed by contractors and subcontractors in the performance of such project are paid wages at rates not less than those pursuant to a corollary State prevailing-wage-in-construction law (commonly known as "baby Davis-Bacon Acts"), or; - (3) Because certification is NOT required; if no certification is provided, a subrecipient and/or contractor must provide a project employment and local impact report detailing: - a.
+- (1) Davis Bacon Certification Compliance or Project Employment and Local Impact Report - a.
+A recipient may provide a certification that all laborers and mechanics employed by contractors and subcontractors are paid prevailing wages as determined by the U.S. Secretary of Labor in accordance with subchapter IV of chapter 31 of title 40, United States Code (commonly known as the "Davis- Bacon Act").
+Prevailing wages may be found at www.sam.gov. - (2) Certification for Labor Agreements or, Workforce Continuity Plan - (3) Does the project prioritize local hires? - (4) Does the project have a Community Benefit Agreement? - (5) Because certification is NOT required; if no certification is provided, a subrecipient and/or contractor must provide a project employment and local impact report detailing: - a.
 The number of employees of contractors and sub-contractors working on the project; - b.
 The number of employees on the project hired directly and hired through a third party; - c.
 The wages and benefits of workers on the project by classification; and - d.
 Whether those wages are at rates less than those prevailing.